- Now That You Have the Time... Will You Have the Money?

-- Determine if you'll be eligible for retiree medical and life insurance benefits.
-If you are planning to retire early, determine what your insurance plans, and Medicare, will and will not cover.
+- Determine if you'll be eligible for retiree medical and life insurance benefits; if you have a working spouse, don't forget to review his or her retiree benefits.
+If either of you is planning to retire early, determine what your insurance plans, and Medicare, will and will not cover.
 You may have to bridge the retirement insurance gap by purchasing additional coverage.
 See the section Bridging the Retirement Insurance Gap for more information.

 - Complete a thorough inventory of all your assets.
 This includes your 401(k) plan, IRAs and other tax-deferred plans, personal savings, and investments.
-Don't forget to include non-income-producing assets, such as your home, cars, rental or vacation property, jewelry, antiques, artwork, or miscellaneous items of value.
+You should be able to get accurate retirement figures from your employer at this time.
+Don't forget to include non income-producing assets, such as your home, cars, rental or vacation property, jewelry, antiques, artwork, or miscellaneous items of value.
 It may be necessary to reposition your savings and investments.
 See the section Taking Inventory for more information.

-- If you're eligible for Social Security, audit your personal Social Security record.
+- If eligible for Social Security, audit your personal Social Security record.
 A Social Security Statement is sent annually to all individuals age 25 or over who are not yet receiving Social Security benefits.
 Review your Social Security Statement to determine the monthly benefit you can expect to receive.
 If you have not received this statement, file Form SSA-7004, Request for Social Security Statement, with the Social Security Administration.
-To learn how to make the most of your Social Security benefits, see the section Your Social Security Benefits.
+Prepare to apply for Medicare.
+To learn how to do this and how to make the most of your Social Security benefits, see the section Your Social Security Benefits.

 - Picture what your retirement will be like.
 If you are planning a second career, or you're considering moving to a different location, start exploring your possibilities now.
 To decide how much income you'll need, see the section Retirement Style Checklist as well as the Helpful Hints for Determining Retirement Expenses in Discovering Your Retirement Lifestyle.